WeLoveOpenSourcePlugins/contribute/README.md

   - (intentionally) crash/stress clients or servers that have not consented

-  - otherwise intend to harm clients or servers in any way
+  - otherwise intend to harm clients or servers in any way or hide features from users

 Developers whose projects violate these guidelines will be notified (e.g. via an issue).
 If the issue(s) cannot or will not be resolved, the project and thus the repository may be removed from the organisation.
 Projects may also be removed for reasons that are not listed here (yet).
 Such cases will be communicated exhaustively.